 - Group tickets: Group tickets, or paper tickets, can be used for a group of ten members travelling between the same stations.

 - Metro-Bus Ticket (MBT) Day Pass: The MBT Day Pass serves as an integrated ticket, allowing unlimited travel on metro and non-air-conditioned buses for a day for smart card holders.
 The fare on the Saral ticket is Rs 110 and includes travel on air-conditioned buses (except airport buses).
 The Saraag ticket which costs Rs 70, can be used exclusively for metro and non-air-conditioned buses.
+The MBT Day passes can be obtained from select bus stations and buses near Reach 1.

 - Combo Cards: The SBI issues Combo Cards, which are SBI debit-cum-transit cards that offer a 15% to 21% discount compared to token rates.
+The combo cards are available at SBI branches.
+Commuters with bank accounts in these branches can get these cards.

 - Multiple tickets in a card: The smart card provides the facility of holding Varshik (the default ticket type), Sanchar, and MBT tickets all in one.